requirement-yogi/coding-interview/README.md

 - Run the class named "Application"
 - It will display the application at http://localhost:8080

-After starting the application, it is available on http://localhost:8080 .

 ## Links

-This application uses AUI, Atlassian's User Interface widgets and CSS: https://docs.atlassian.com/aui/6.0.9/docs/

 This application is built on top of Spring Boot, based on this code: https://spring.io/guides/gs/spring-boot/